 - Do you have to be a grammar expert to use English correctly?

 - Not necessarily.
 You want to know enough to use English properly in common situations.
 Then you can supplement your knowledge with grammar tools.

 - What are some resources for learning grammar?

 - Books on grammar, like Strunk and White’s Elements of Style and The Only Grammar Book You’ll Ever Need, can help you get your linguistic sea legs.
 But knowing the rules doesn’t guarantee you’ll be 100% correct all the time.
 That’s why a grammar checker is important for writing-related work.

 - How do you correct grammar?

 - Knowing the rules is a good start.
 But to get the best results, make sure your drafts get another set of eyes on them.
-That could be an editor, a knowledgeable coworker, or an AI writing assistant.
+That could be an editor, a knowledgeable coworker, or an AI writing platform.